bargadeori/bargadeori/README.md

 Team Lead at Centre for Development of Advanced Computing Silchar, having 6+ years of experience.
 Involved with various R&D projects of C-DAC.
 Expertise in Java, Python, Kotlin, Hibernate, Machine Learning and Deep Learning.

-Also, pursuing PhD. at National Institute of Technology silchar.
+Also, pursuing PhD. at National Institute of Technology Silchar.
 My area of research is Video Summarization, Video Captioning and Video Storytelling.

-Looking for collborations research work and projects for the ease of the mankind and making a better world for living.
+I'm looking for a research collaborator for making an end-to-end video-to-text system for blind people.
+Hope our small effort will make ease for mankind and allow us to create a better world for living.

 Thanks for your kind visit to my page.
 Have a nice day ahead.
 Wish you Good Luck.